aws-ia/terraform-aws-eks-blueprints/docs/getting-started.md

 # Getting Started

-This getting started guide will help you deploy your first EKS environment using the `terraform-eks-blueprints` module.
+This getting started guide will help you deploy your first EKS environment using EKS Blueprints.

 ## Prerequisites:

-Ensure that you have installed the following tools in your Mac or Windows Laptop before start working with this module and run Terraform Plan and Apply
+Ensure that you have installed the following tools in your Mac or Windows Laptop before start working with this module.

 1. [aws cli](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html)
 2. [kubectl](https://Kubernetes.io/docs/tasks/tools/)